icesiv/data_grab/README.md

-## Prepare icons for export
+## Todo

-1. next page
+1. All topic
-2. section
+2. image grabber
-3. complete csv
-4. topic json
-5. topic picker